MicrosoftDocs/azure-devops-yaml-schema/task-reference/cargo-authenticate-v0.md

 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Credentials to use for external registries located in the project's config.toml.
 For registries in this organization/collection, leave this blank; the build’s credentials are used automatically.

+Use the [task assistant](/azure/devops/pipelines/get-started/yaml-pipeline-editor#use-task-assistant) to select the desired service connections.
 <!-- :::editable-content-end::: -->
 <br>